sabifo4/LUCA-divtimes/01_PAML/07_MCMCtree_part_fossbraced/README.md

-# Bayesian inference of species divergences
+# Bayesian inference of species divergences | partitioned dataset + without cross-bracing B (only fossil-calibrated nodes are cross-braced)

 ## 1. Setting the file structure to run `MCMCtree`